climate-action-kits/pxt-fwd-edu/gr6-glaciers-use.md

 hint~

 ## Use Step 10
 After looking at the data with the black paper, let's try a different color.
-Place a yellow piece of paper on the breakout board.
+Place a yellow piece of paper on the base plate.
 What do you notice about the data below?

 ~hint What should I be looking for?
 - Watch how the light level numbers change.